Redux-Kits/Redux-Kits.github.io/_posts/2024-07-05-ACA-Redux-build-guide.md

 <!--
 1. Hide board in hover overs in some scenarios (e.g Q1, Q2)
 2. Fix the value / units weirdness in resistors and caps
-3. the things not showing up all have gradients (confirm and fix)
 BACKLOG:
 - Shopify
  -->